 Paediatric population

-The safety and efficacy of STELARA in treatment of Crohn’s disease or ulcerative colitis in children less than 18 years have not yet been established.
+The safety and efficacy of STELARA for the treatment of Crohn’s disease in paediatric patients weighing less than 40 kg or ulcerative colitis in children less than 18 years have not yet been established.
 No data are available.
+The pre-filled pen has not been studied in the paediatric population and is not recommended for use in paediatric patients.
+See section 4.2 of the Concentrate for solution for infusion and pre-filled syringe SmPC for posology and method of administration in paediatric patients weighing at least 40 kg with Crohn’s disease.

 Method of administration